icons8/lunacy-docs/docs/components.md

 The menu features the following sections:

 * Commands: Shows the list of component-related commands.
 Click [here](#component-related-commands) for details.
-* Related: Shows the components that share the same category/subcategory with the selected symbol instance.
+* Related: Shows the components that share the same category/subcategory with the selected component instance.
 * Categories: Shows the list of available component categories.
 You can click through the categories and subcategories to find the required component.
 For your convenience, the category and subcategories to which the selected component instance belong will have a dot next their names (see the gif below).
-For details about how to organize components, read [here](#organizing-symbols).
+For details about how to organize components, read [here](#organizing-components).
 * UI kits: Shows the list of external UI kits from where you can also select a replacement.
 For details about UI kits, click <a href="https://docs.icons8.com/libraries/#ui-kits" target="_blank">here</a>.

 **Tip:** The size of the menu depends on the number of components and component categories in your project.
 If you don't see the content of the upper or lower menu sections in full, use the scroll.